Telicent-io/telicent-core-charts/charts/telicent-core/charts/graph/README.md

 | `global.truststore.mountPath`           | The mount path for the truststore in the container                                                                                                                                     | `/app/config/truststore`                       |

 ### ConfigMap Parameters

-Contains configuration parameters specific to the *Graph* application

 | Name                                | Description                                                             | Value |
 | ----------------------------------- | ----------------------------------------------------------------------- | ----- |